rajeshvkothari/oom/Internal/NEW_GIN_README.md

                endpoint:
                  - "http://172.31.27.186:5000"

-		#Use following command in case of bonap server has been created.
+		#Use following command only when bonap server has been created.
 	    $ sudo systemctl daemon-reload && sudo systemctl restart k3s
 	    ```